davidballester/a-dirty-trail-webapp/public/narrations/the_stagecoach/downstairs/index.md

 {{#if-has-not-flag "downstairsFromGroundFloor"}}
-{{playerName}} descended the stairs, trying not to make them complain under her feet, and failing at that.
+{{playerName}} descended the stairs, trying not to make them complain under her feet.
 {{/if-has-not-flag}}

 {{#if-has-flag "bothCompanionsAlive"}}
 She got to the floor below.
-The room that lead to Lady Willsbourgh and the minister's room was closed.
+The room that led to Lady Willsbourgh and the minister's room was closed.
 {{else}}
 {{#if-has-not-flag "ministerIsDead"}}
 She got to the floor below.
 The room that lead to the minister's room was closed.